 The Honorable Faith Hochberg is a nationally recognized Federal Judge and former United States Attorney known for her broad expertise spanning judicial, federal law enforcement, and financial institution regulatory top level positions.
 In 2015, Judge Hochberg retired from the bench to found Hochberg ADR, LLC, which provides mediation, arbitration, and moot court strategy and advisory services in high profile, complex matters in national and international litigation.
 Judge Hochberg is also a Court-Appointed Monitor in a Cybersecurity case, as well as a Special Master in a Trade Secrets/Patent case; and a Special Master in an antitrust MDL.
-These cases are pending in the U.S. District Courts in Florida, NJ, and Pennsylvania.
+These cases are pending in the U.S. District Courts in Virginia, NJ, and Pennsylvania.

 Judge Hochberg was twice nominated by the President, and confirmed by the Senate, first as United States Attorney and then as a United States District Judge.
 During her tenure on the bench, she has presided over thousands of federal cases, including large class actions, securities, banking, patent and intellectual property, pharmaceuticals, antitrust, insurance, ERISA, corporate contract, construction related disputes, employment and partnership disputes, and others.
 The Judicial Panel on Multi-District Litigation appointed her to preside over large national multi-district cases, filed across the country and consolidated to be managed by Judge Hochberg.
 She is a frequent speaker both nationally and internationally on patent law, class actions, employment law, and alternative dispute resolution.